covcom/300CEM/Week_02_The_Java_language/README.md

                 }
  };
  ```
-5. Insert `android:onClick="onButtonClick"' for both buttons in 'content_main.xml'.
+5. Insert `android:onClick="onButtonClick"' for both buttons in 'activity_main.xml'.
 Now if you run the app you'll see something similar to below

     ![bloodhound](.md_images/bloodhound.png)